Field theory (psychology): Theory and experimental evidence

 According to field theory, a person's life is made up of multiple distinct spaces.
 Image 1 is an example of the total field, or environment.
 Image 2 is showing a person, and a goal they have.
 This image shows that there are forces pushing a person toward their goal.
 The dotted line is everything one must go through to reach their goal, and how one must go through many different spaces.
 Individuals may have the same goal, but the field to get there may be different.
 One's field may be adjusted in order to gain the most in life.
-Some fields may be deleted, and some added, all depending on certain events that occur in a persons lifetime.
+Some fields may be deleted, and some added, all depending on certain events that occur in a person's lifetime.

 Field theory also includes the idea that every person holds a different experience for a situation.
 This is not to say that two people's experience of an event will not be similar, but that there will be some difference.
 This leads to the idea that no two experiences are the same for a person either, as the dynamic field is constantly changing.
 This is to say that the dynamic field is like a stream, constantly flowing while changing slightly.
 Another piece of field theory is the idea that no part of a person's field can be viewed as being pointless.
 Every part of a total field must be viewed as having possible meaning and importance.
 This must be done regardless of how pointless or non-important the part of the field may seem, it should still be accounted for.
 The totality of an individual's field seems to have no bounds, as research has shown that even an infant's experience of World War II could possibly affect life later on, due to the change in field.
 This is a good example of how broad field theory can span, as a person's preconsciousness may be altered due to field changes that occurred before any major development.

 Reception and implications

-Field theory is important aspect of Gestalt theory, a doctrine that includes many important methods and discoveries.
+Field theory is an important aspect of Gestalt theory, a doctrine that includes many important methods and discoveries.
 It is a crucial building block to the foundation of Gestalt psychologists' concepts and applications.

 The field theory is also a cornerstone of Gestalt therapy together with phenomenology and existentialist dialog.